reqT/reqT.github.io/index.md

   Model(Rel(Ent(Feature,helloWorld),Has,Model(StrAttr(Spec,print greeting))))
 scala>
 ```
-* You can also use reqT as a library in Scala programs.
-Example: [`hello-reqt.scala`](https://github.com/reqT/reqT/blob/4.x/hello-reqt.scala)
+* You can also use reqT as a library in Scala programs and run with `scala run hello-reqt.scala` after downloading example: [`hello-reqt.scala`](https://github.com/reqT/reqT/blob/4.x/hello-reqt.scala)

 ```scala
 //> using scala 3.6.2